H2OKing89/hardbound/README.md

 ## Configuration

-Configuration is stored in `~/.config/hardbound/config.json`:
+Configuration is stored in `./config.json` (in the same directory as the script):

 ```json
 {